The New Zealand Eating Behaviour Questionnaire Platform

 Place the slider at the point on the line you agree most with.

-When I'm preparing food I cannot stop tasting and eating while preparing.
+When I'm preparing food, I cannot stop tasting and eating.

 Definitely FALSE Undecided Definitely TRUE